 Cook for Your Life is actively monitoring updates from the CDC: Centers for Disease Control and Prevention and the WHO: World Health Organization, as well as from our parent organization, Fred Hutchinson Cancer Research Center.
 We will continue to update this article and our community as we receive further guidance from these sources.

-Fred Hutch News published Coronavirus: What Cancer Patients Need to Know, an extremely helpful article which gives vital information and advice for cancer patients, survivors, and caregivers from two top Fred Hutch doctors, Dr. Steve Pergam, infectious disease clinician and researcher, and Dr. Gary Lyman, oncologist and health policy expert.
+Fred Hutch News recently published Coronavirus: What Cancer Patients Need to Know, an extremely helpful article that gives vital information and advice for cancer patients, survivors and caregivers from two top Fred Hutch doctors, Dr. Steve Pergam, infectious disease clinician and researcher, and Dr. Gary Lyman, oncologist and health policy expert.

 Yes, you are now well aware that continual hand washing is crucial and that you need to stop touching your face, which is easier said than done, but what else?